ankur6ue/baremetal_ingress_from_nlb/README.md

-In this post, I'll show you how to expose two applications running in a Kops provisioned kubernetes cluster using several techniques, increasing in complexity.
+This post shows how to expose two applications running in a [Kops](https://kops.sigs.k8s.io/) provisioned kubernetes cluster using several techniques, increasing in complexity.
+This is relevant because exposing applications running in a cluster to external users is obviously essential for those applications to be usable.
+The techniques we'll explore are:
 - Exposing the applications internally within the cluster using Kubernetes services [easy and well-known]
 - Exposing the applications externally using Nodeport services [easy and well-known]
-- Setting up traffic-routing using nginx-ingress controller [somewhat tricky]
+- Exposing the applications externally using nginx-ingress Cloud Loadbalancer and setting up traffic-routing [somewhat tricky]
-- Exposing a bare-metal nginx-ingress controller through the load balancer created by Kops [never done before, AFAIK :-)]
+- Exposing the applications externally using bare-metal nginx-ingress controller through the load balancer created by Kops [never done before, AFAIK :-)]

 ## Abbreviations
 Henceforth, I'll be using the following abbreviations:
-LB: LoadBalancer
+- LB: LoadBalancer
-NLB: Network LoadBalancer
+- NLB: Network LoadBalancer
-CLB: Classic LB
+- CLB: Classic LB
-ALB: Application LB
+- ALB: Application LB
-SG: Security Group
+- SG: Security Group
-Svc: Kubernetes Service
+- Svc: Kubernetes Service
-NP: NodePort service
+- NP: NodePort service
-CRD: Custom Resource Definition
+- CRD: Custom Resource Definition
-k: Kubectl
+- k: Kubectl
-k8s: Kubernetes
+- k8s: Kubernetes
+- inc: nginx-ingress-controller

 ## Prerequisities
-This post covers a lot of technologies and assumes a solid understanding of:
+This post covers a lot of technologies and not meant to be a tutorial on those technologies.
+It assumes a solid understanding of:
 - Kubernetes architecture and concepts such as pods, services, deployments, namespaces etc.
+- Familiarity with using kubectl commands
 - AWS concepts such as EC2 instances, security groups, load balancing
 - Setting up and operating a kubernetes cluster using Kops

+I also won't delve into authentication/authorization and secure comms techniques such as SSL.

 While this material has been designed and tested on a Kops provisioned cluster, the concepts should apply to an EKS cluster as well.